 Pathways are designed to illustrate routes that, if a consultant chooses, they can traverse.
 They show possible stepping stones that will help them get where they are going, but also give the freedom to get where they are going any way they like.

 Not all career paths lie in consulting.
-Some in the team have more technically focussed ambitions.
+Some in the team have more technically focused ambitions.
 Some have no interest in becoming a senior consultant and instead are motivated by advancing their hardware hacking skills, their mobile hacking skills or being able to rob banks.
-As a business, we consider each of these ambitions to be as valuable as each other; we aim to support, recognise and reward all of our people's personal endeavours.
+As a business, we consider each of these ambitions to be as valuable as each other; we aim to support, recognize and reward all of our people's personal endeavors.

 Pathways have been designed to illustrate how a consultant with a particular skill set or consulting level can progress along defined career paths.
 For example, a consultant who has an interest in becoming a leader or manager, can clearly see a way to achieve that within an “Operations” pathway.
 A consultant who is more motivated by gaining lots of technical experience delivering a variety of services for our clients, may choose the “Delivery” pathway.
 A consultant who wishes to purely focus on finding 0days and breaking things may choose a more “Technical – Research” pathway etc. Some consultants will simply invent their own, if none of the ones on offer quite resonate, and most consultants will have changed their pathway at least once in their career.
 There is nothing to stop this happening and it is actively encouraged.

 Pathways are designed to illustrate possible ways to progress into roles that we as a business have recognized as being essential to our current situation and future ambitions.
 But if we’re missing a trick, and things change (as they always do), then we will create new ones.
 None of the Paths are linear, they provide logical milestones for a personal journey.
 But our people can take any route they like.
 Their achievements are recognized no matter how they choose to traverse their path!